Is Tonburi, a traditional Akita vegetable, effective for dieting? Detailed explanations from nutritional value to recipes

 Tonburi is often compared to quinoa, which is recommended as a multigrain superfood by the Japan Superfood Association, but what kind of nutritional ingredients does it contain?

-When you search for tonburi in the Ministry of Education, Culture, Sports, Science and Technology's ``Food Ingredient Database'', the first thing that catches your eye is that it contains 6.1g of protein per 100g.
+When you search for tonburi in the Ministry of Education, Culture, Sports, Science and Technology's Food Ingredients Database, it is noticeable that it contains 6.1g of protein per 100g

 According to the "Japanese Dietary Intake Standards" revised by the Ministry of Health, Labor and Welfare in 2020, it is recommended to aim for protein intake of 65g for adult men and 50g for adult women.
 If you are concerned about this, it would be a good idea to actively eat tonburi.